UNDERSTANDING LOCUSTS

 In a joint effort of the centre for the advanced study of collective behaviour we combine expertise to advance the understanding of locust swarms.
 Why and how do locust swarm?
-Where are they headed and how?
+Where are they heading and how?
 To addressed these questions field observations, lab experiments and virtual reality tools are combined with neurophysiological recordings and pharmacological manipulations.

-LAB EXPERIMENTS
+LAB EXPERIMENTS - BEHAVIOUR

-FIELD STUDY
+FIELD STUDIES

 Will they still know where to head after Inga's field manipulations?